jonaslindebros/if-statements/README.md

 # if-statements
-Whrite nice and clean if statements in your react templates
+Write nice and clean if statements in your react templates